Skip to content

 “Does that sound fair?”

-This statement makes sure your prospect doesn’t forget about you.
-And the emphasis on the word “fair” means that you’re not forcing prospects into the demo.
+This statement ensures that your prospect doesn’t forget about you.
+The emphasis on the word “fair” means that you’re not forcing prospects into the demo.

 Tip 7: It’s about the quantity and quality of your questions